 subject to clause 2.4.1(3), within 1 month of the start of the disclosure year in question.

 For the purpose of subclause (1), 'WACC range' means the values falling between the 25th percentile and 75th percentile inclusive of the mid-point estimate of WACC.

-For the purpose of subclause (2)-
+[For the purpose of subclause (2)-